 However, it’s not like the use of ATV has decreased.
 This is good news; it means people are more conscious about their safety.

 A huge part of being safe out in the wild is having the right ATV gear with you at all times.
-The list can be long, but it’s worth having every single one.
+The list can be long, but it is similar equipment you would pack with your Polaris Ranger or other side by side and it’s worth having every single ride.

 Dive in and let’s show you the essential things you need to bring in each of your trips.